Interest tax relief

 - any part of a mortgage or re-mortgage that does not relate to the purchase or extension of your main residence in Jersey

-- certain transactions between connected parties, eg a husband or wife ‘selling’ a house with no mortgage to the other and taking out a mortgage in the process for the purpose of gaining interest tax relief, while spending the money elsewhere, will not qualify
+- certain transactions between connected parties, eg spouses ‘selling’ a house with no mortgage to the other and taking out a mortgage in the process for the purpose of gaining interest tax relief, while spending the money elsewhere, will not qualify

 - we’ll challenge any tax relief applications if the loan has an artificially inflated rate of interest on capital over £300,000